The U.S. Department of Justice Agrees To Help Protect Transgender People

 In a memo, dated December 15, 2014, the U.S. Department of Justice publicly acknowledged it will now bring claims against public employers on behalf of workers who have been discriminated against because they are transgender.

-If you feel you have been discriminated against because of your gender identity, give the attorneys at Zeldes Haeggquist & Eck, LLP a call at (619) 342-8000 or contact us online.
+If you feel you have been discriminated against because of your gender expression, or sexual orientation, contact us for a free and confidential case evaluation with no obligation.

 SHARE